 How do Hearing Loops Work?

-A hearing loop consists of one or more physical loops of cable which are typically placed around the perimeter of a designated room/ building.
+A hearing loop consists of one or more physical loops of cable which are typically placed around the perimeter of a room/ building.
 In order to utilise the loop system, hearing aid wearers must simply set their hearing aids to their ‘T’ (Telecoil) setting.
+An Audiologist or Hearing Care Practitioner will be able to confirm if a hearing aid has a Telecoil and advise how to access ‘T’ settings.

 Hearing Loops greatly reduce background noise, competing sounds and reverberation which can all reduce the clarity of sound.